INTERACTIVE PREPAREDNESS: EMERGENCY ACTION PLANNING FOR DAMS and LEVEES

-Registration Fees: Early Bird Rate - $300 for registrations received by Friday, February 15.
-Regular Rate - $325 per attendee.
+Fees prior to April 11 are $650 for ASDSO members and $750 for non-members.
+A late fee of $50 will be applied to registrations received after April 11.
 Registration fees include all course materials, daily continental breakfasts and coffee breaks.
-Refund Policy: Cancellations received in writing by Friday, February 22 will receive a refund.
-All refunds are subject to a $25 processing fee.
-After February 22, registration fees are no longer refundable.
+Refund Policy: Cancellations received in writing by Tuesday, April 18 will receive a refund.
+All refunds are subject to a $75 processing fee.
+After April 18, registration fees are no longer refundable.

-Attendee Profile: Once registered, you will receive an email link to a short on-line survey.
-Please take a moment to complete the survey well in advance of the seminar.
-Your participation in this survey will help us efficiently tailor the seminar to the needs of the attendees.
+A registration confirmation message will be sent via email.
+You will also receive a link to a short on-line survey prior to the seminar date.
+Please take a moment to complete the survey, as your participation in this survey will help us efficiently tailor the content to the needs of the attendees.